nicholaspatten/SVGit4Me-local-only/memory-bank/activeContext.md

 - Download/copy controls are always present for SVG output.
 - **Docker is the standard deployment method** with multi-stage builds for optimization.
 - **Health checks are implemented** for container monitoring and reliability.
 - **Standalone Next.js output** is used for Docker containers to reduce image size.
+- **Quality over convenience**: Use Docker-based platforms (Railway, Render) instead of Vercel to maintain vectorization quality.
+- **Avoid WebAssembly alternatives**: Stick with native vtracer/potrace binaries for superior SVG conversion results.